 From sharing custom trails with friends to navigation features to help you find your way on a mountain, the answer depends on your needs.

-That’s why we’ve broken down six different but totally versatile types of hiking apps and explained the pros and cons of each app.
+I've broken down 10 different, but totally versatile, types of hiking apps and explained the pros and cons of each app.